 As a student, you have been added to notification groups based on your primary location and class registration information.
 Current students are kept up to date in the Emergency Notification System on a regular basis (at least twice each semester) based on current enrollment status.
-To download the SWTJC Safety App please visit our main website at swtjc.edu.
+To download the SWTJC Safety App please visit cellphone AppStore.